 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Notice: The beach may be temporarily closed for safety reasons if there are very high tides or during stormy weather, so if you are intending to access the beach please call 01323-423197 to check prior to your visit.
+Notice: Due to equipment failure we will only be serving soup and bacon baps as our hot food option.
+We will still be serving a selection of cakes, scones, teas and coffees, but will be using takeaway equipment until Tuesday 28 April. thank you for your patience and we apologise for any inconvenience.
+The beach may be temporarily closed for safety reasons if there are very high tides or during stormy weather, so if you are intending to access the beach please call 01323-423197 to check prior to your visit.

 Surf, go rock pooling or relax in the sun

 Birling Gap and Crowlink, near Eastbourne in East Sussex, are part of the world famous Seven Sisters chalk cliffs, one of the longest stretches of undeveloped coastline on the south coast.

 One minute you can be walking on ancient downland, the next you could be rockpooling below towering cliffs of chalk.
 Spectacular, unspoilt views of the sea can be seen from all angles.

 Birling Gap provides a point of entry for delightful walks and you can find our café, shop and visitor centre here on the cliff top.
 The beach below is ideal for seaside picnics with its rock pools and areas of pebbles and sand.
 It is a great example of a marine nature reserve.